yanns/octopress/source/_posts/2016-04-26-migrate-a-playframework-app-from-2-dot-3-to-2-dot-5.markdown

 ```

 When all the tests are green, the application is migrated.
+The migration to play 2.4 is now completed, profit from the new version! ;)

 ### [5.](#remove-deprecated-usages) <a name="remove-deprecated-usages"></a> Remove all usages of deprecated API

 Now it is time to clean our application and to fix all code using a deprecated API.

+This clean up can be done step by step.

 I use the Scala API, and I prefer not to use any runtime dependency injection framework.